 The findings have been published in the journal Nature Communications.

-Secondary batteries find extensive use in green technologies such as and energy storage systems.
+Secondary batteries find extensive use in green technologies such as electric vehicles and energy storage systems.
 The next-generation high-capacity secondary batteries, termed "metal-air batteries," draw power from abundant resources like oxygen and metals found on Earth.
-However, a challenge arises from the formation of carbonate—a byproduct of metal and oxygen reaction involving (CO2) and (H2O)—which sacrifices battery efficiency.
+However, a challenge arises from the formation of carbonate—a byproduct of metal and oxygen reaction involving atmospheric carbon dioxide (CO2) and water vapor (H2O)—which sacrifices battery efficiency.

 To address this, despite the name, metal-air batteries typically require additional equipment such as an oxygen permeation membrane to either purify oxygen or selectively use atmospheric oxygen.